 Women and Girls

 SOGI laws remove the equal opportunities and fair playing fields women have worked so hard to achieve.
-In the area of athletics, for example, this recently played out at the high school level in Connecticut’s track and field championships.
-Competitors Selina Soule, Alanna Smith, and female fellow athletes were cheated from a fair opportunity to compete because the school allowed two boys who identify as female to compete against the girls.
-Not surprisingly, the two male athletes placed first and second, their times significantly better than any of the female athletes.
+In the arena of athletics, for example, this recently played out at the high school level in Connecticut’s track and field championships.
+Competitors Selina Soule, Chelsea Mitchell, Alanna Smith, and Ashley Nicoletti were deprived of a fair opportunity to compete and win because the Connecticut Interscholastic Athletic Conference allowed two male students who identify as female to compete against the girls.
+Not surprisingly, the two male athletes have massively outperformed the female athletes, earning 15 women’s state titles and 85 opportunities to compete at higher levels of competition that should have gone to girls.

 Victims of these laws aren’t limited to women’s shelters.
 At a major public university, a college freshman was shocked to learn there was a man living on her all-women’s dorm floor, using the same showers and restrooms as the female residents.
 This floor was supposed to be for recipients of a female-only scholarship.